Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 The total pressure on the bubble wall can be determined by solving the equations of motion of the field-fluid system.
 The equation of motion for the scalar field $\phi_i$ is given by \footnote{In the WKB approximation, the operators for the quantum fields are thermally averaged over the ensemble of particles, leading to the form of \cref{eq:Tuv-plasma} and consequently \cref{eq:scalarEOM} \cite{Moore:1995si, Moore:1995ua}.
 The WKB approximation is discussed and justified in \refcite{Liu:1992tn, Moore:1995si}.
 Importantly, the wall thickness is larger than the inverse momenta of particles (characterized by $T^{-1}$).}

 where $f_j$ is the distribution function of particle species $j$, and we have assumed a Minkowski metric.
 More generally, the partial derivatives should be replaced with covariant derivatives.
-The total pressure can be obtained by integrating the left-hand side of \cref{eq:scalarEOM} across the bubble wall \cite{Moore:1995si}: \footnote{To see this, one can identify force terms when multiplying the left-hand side of \cref{eq:scalarEOM} by $\partial^\mu \phi_i$, as done in \refcite{Moore:1995si}.
-Or, one can go to the wall frame where $\partial_\rho \partial^\rho \phi_i = -(1 - v^2)$ and assume a steady state solution such that the bubble wall velocity $v$ is constant and equal to $v_w$.
-Under this assumption, \cref{eq:scalarEOM} is only satisfied for particular values of $v_w$ \cite{Kozaczuk:2015owa}.
-Any other choice of $v_w$ would yield a non-zero right-hand side and a violation of the steady state assumption.
-Therefore, the bubble wall accelerates only when the right-hand side of \cref{eq:ptot-general} is non-zero, which we can then identify as the total pressure on the bubble wall.}
+The total pressure can be obtained by integrating the second and third terms in \cref{eq:scalarEOM} across the bubble wall~\cite{Moore:1995si}: \footnote{To see this, one can identify force terms when multiplying the left-hand side of \cref{eq:scalarEOM} by $\partial^\mu \phi_i$, as done in \refcite{Moore:1995si}.}

 We assume the bubble wall expands in the $+z$ direction, with a positive $\ptot$ accelerating the expansion in the $+z$ direction.
 The time dependence of $\ptot$ enters through the evolution of the potential and consequently the equation of state, while the velocity dependence may be understood by considering its effect on the bubble expansion mode, and more subtly how the transport and interactions of particles within the bubble wall is affected by this velocity.
 The total pressure should vanish when the bubble wall reaches terminal velocity.